CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 To show the distinction in meaning:

-"Things we have no problem with" to translate "Our facilites".
+"Things we have no problem with" to translate "Our facilities."
 In this context search tool *facilidades* does not appear at all:

 The top un-confusing words are "servicios" and "instalaciones":